RavenousLegs

 Team7 at Gangotri temple - Auden's Col start point

-The beautiful walk took us through the Pine, Cedar, Rhododendrons and Birch trees amongst the forests of Gangotri National Park.
+The beautiful walk took us through the forests of Gangotri National Park, where we could see Pine, Cedar, Rhododendron, and Birch trees.

 Gangotri National Park on Auden's Col trek